ds4se/chapters/venkatesh-prasad-ranganath/simpleExplanationsAreBetter.md

 To summarize, when using data science for software engineering (and possibly other purposes), keep in mind that _users are interested in simple explanations (of course, backed by robust and detailed models) of the observed phenomenon that can help them make good and quick decisions._

-This insight has proved to be rather useful in my subsequent flings with data analyis.
+This insight proved to be rather useful in my subsequent flings with data analyis.
 Now, I hope you too will consider this insight in your next data science excursion and either be more effective or challenge the insight :)

 ## References